 George MacDonald Biographical Introduction

-George Macdonald was named by C.S.
-Lewis as the most significant author in his life of reading.
-His influence generally upon the Inklings and ‘kindreds’ is hard to over-estimate, and he is often considered the ‘grandfather’ of Modern Fantasy in English.
-A professor and lecturer in the discipline of English Literature for more than 40 years, MacDonald was also a novelist, fantasist, poet, essayist, pastor, thespian, and social reformer.
-Born in rural Scotland in 1824, into a highly literate family and an ecumenically diverse community (perhaps most coloured by the dichotomy of Calvinism and Celtic Christianity, as represented in his extended family), he attended Aberdeen University, taking prizes in chemistry and natural philosophy.
+George Macdonald is often considered the ‘grandfather’ of Modern Fantasy in English – but he was also so much more.
+A professor and lecturer in the discipline of English Literature for more than 40 years, MacDonald was a novelist, essayist, writer of faëry and short stories, poet, pastor, thespian, and social reformer.
+Born in rural Scotland in 1824, into a highly literate family and an ecumenically diverse community (perhaps most coloured by the dichotomy of Federal Calvinism and Celtic Christianity, as represented in his extended family), he attended Kings College (a forerunner of Aberdeen University), taking prizes in chemistry and natural philosophy.
 His initial intent to further study medicine, chemistry, or mathematics in Europe was deterred by lack of finances.
 After three years tutoring in London, he attended seminary and became a Congregational pastor in the English town of Arundel.
-His less dogmatic views displeased some congregants, resulting in a lowered salary, and after 28 months he resigned (having fared better than the two clergy before, who had both been fired).
+Well-loved by some of his congregants, others were displeased with certain theological expressions, resulting in a lowered salary.
+After 28 months he resigned (having fared better than the two clergy before, who were both fired).
+However he never ceased giving creative expression to such passions as the persistent loving-kindness of God, the divine call to childlikeness, and the standing invitation into a love-impelled obedience.
 MacDonald moved to Manchester with his wife Louisa and growing family, to be closer to his mentor A.J.
 Scott – and whilst there taught chemistry, gave Literature lectures, and helped pastor a home-church.
-Tuburcular issues (with which he struggled throughout his life) became quite serious, and Lady Byron (widow of the poet) funded a trip to Algiers for recovery.
-When he returned to England MacDonald became fully committted to his vocation as a teacher of Literature – whether in the classroom, lecture hall, or upon the page.
+Tubercular issues (with which he struggled throughout his life) became quite serious, and Lady Byron (widow of the poet) funded a trip to Algiers for recovery.
+When he returned to England MacDonald became fully committed to his vocation as a teacher of Literature – whether in the classroom, lecture hall, or upon the page.

-MacDonald struggled with life-threatening turburcular illnesses throughout his long life, as did several of his children.
-This precipitated their move to Italy, for the greater part of each year, in the late 1870’s – with hopes that the climate change would help them.
-From 1881 to 1902 they lived in Bordighera, in a house built with the aid of friends.
+MacDonald struggled with life-threatening lung disease throughout his long life, as did several of his children.
+This precipitated a move with hopes that a climate change would help, first to Boscombe near Bournemouth in a house built with the aid of friends, and from thence a shift to the Italian Riviera (late 1870’s) for much of each year.
+From 1881 to 1902 they lived in Bordighera, Italy.
 Louisa became organist for the Catholic and Anglican churches in the community, and organ concerts and theatre plays were often held for the benefit of the parish.
 Readings, community charades, lectures, and amateur theatricals were frequent at the MacDonald home, for both the expat community as well as (atypically) locals.
 After a long illness, Macdonald died in England in 1905.
 His grave is in Bordighera, where his wife had been buried in 1902.
-Three siblings, four children, and a granddaughter all died of tuburcular illnesses before him.
+Three siblings, four children, and a granddaughter all died of tubercular illnesses before him.

 MacDonald published over fifty volumes of fiction, verse, children’s stories, essays, and sermons, as well as anthologies and a folio-based edition of Hamlet.
 His stories for children are ranked classics, and are often studied in Children’s Literature classes.

-* * *Many MacDonald-initiates start with Phantastes, as it is the book Lewis claims “baptized his imagination.”
-However, whilst brilliant and deserving of many rereads, it is a very challenging first-read for many modern readers.
+Many MacDonald-initiates start with Phantastes, as it is the book Lewis claims “baptized his imagination.”
+However, whilst brilliant and deserving of many rereads, it can be a challenging first-read for many modern readers.
 Perhaps begin with the children’s fantasies, such as the ‘Curdie Books,’ and short stories such as “The Golden Key”… and/or novels such as Sir Gibbie, Robert Falconer, Back of the North Wind – and essays such as “The Imagination.”
 Then, Phantastes.
-Then … a few others perhaps (a foray into Dante’s Commedia will help too) … and you may be ready for the profound adventure of Lilith…..
+(Here is an introductory video that may help.)
+And then … a few others (perhaps also a foray into Dante’s Commedia) … and you may be ready for the profound adventure of Lilith …